amitsaggar/research-articles/blockchain-identity-management.md

 However, the use cases of a private Blockchain are relatively small as compared to the public Blockchain.
 Some people may argue that private Blockchain is not of much used as the implementation concept does not differ much from that of the current systems.
 Nonetheless private blockchain can provide solutions to some of the problems which public blockchain cannot, such as know-your-customer (KYC), knowledge-based-auth KBA, reconcillation of data among all institutions involved as the entire network is continuously verifying the integrity of it.
 This way, there is no breach of trust and a central entity, but security is guaranteed by the strength and computing power of the entire network/institutions participating in the blockchain.

+The immutable blockchain credit ledger verifies and ensures that the users, transactions, messages are legitimate, reconciled.
+This solution is saves cost for the service providers, efficient as much of the information is not duplicated across different providers, very secure as evidenced by recent large-scale personal data breaches around the world.

 *Note: Several blockchain startups are looking to use blockchain for online identity.
 A ShoCard, for example, is a digital identity that protects consumer privacy.
 ShoCard strives to be as easy to understand and use as showing a driver’s license; and simultaneously be so secure that a bank can rely on it.
 The key is that the ShoCard Identity Platform is built on a public blockchain data layer, so as a company it is not storing data or keys that could be compromised.
 According to ShoCard all identity data is encrypted, hashed and stored in the blockchain, where it cannot be tampered with or altered.
 A start-up in a similar vein that bridges the gap of both human and digital entities, is Uniquid.
 Uniquid allows for the authentication of devices, cloud services, and people.3 Uniquid’s aim is to provide identity and access management of connected things, as well as humans, utilizing biometric information for the latter*